pratham-ak2004/Unique-Team-Generator/README.md

 ## Working

-Run the project from `App.java` file .
+Run the project from `App.java` file present in `src` folder.
 The repository contains pre-compiled class files.
 If not present , compile it and then run the project.